Vaginal Pimples – Causes, Treatments, & Prevention Tips

 Find out what causes pimples down there and how to get long-term relief.

 Pimples on your back and shoulders are common, but have you ever experienced pimples in your vaginal area?
-Women experience breakouts “down there” due to tight yoga trousers and harsh waxes.
+Women experience breakouts “down there” due to tight yoga trousers and harsh waxes and other reasons.
 But, don’t worry – there are various vaginal pimple treatment options available now.

 Pimples on the vagina are similar to facial breakouts and appear as little red bumps with a white pus-filled tip.
 They are usually painless and only cause minimal discomfort, but that does not mean you should avoid them.
-In many situations, bumps resembling pimples appear due to infections that, if left untreated, could spread to other areas.
+In many situations, bumps resembling pimples (medically referred to as folliculitis or boils) appear due to infections that, if left untreated, could spread to other areas.

 Read on to find out more about the causes of vaginal pimples and how to treat and prevent them in the future.

 What Causes Pimples On Private Parts?

 Vaginal acne or boils form when sweat, dirt, and bacteria clog the genital pores and hair follicles, causing inflammation.
 These pimples may also be a result of hormonal changes.